Tableaux combinatorics for the asymmetric exclusion process and Askey-Wilson polynomials: The proof of the stationary distribution

 The main step in proving Theorem \ref{comb-interpret} is the following lemma, which says that the matrices $D$ and $E$ are ``transfer matrices" for building staircase tableaux.

-\begin{lemma} $D_{i,j,k,\ell}$ is the generating function for the weights of all possible new columns with an $\alpha$ or $\delta$ in the bottom box that we could add to the left of a staircase tableau with $i$ columns indexed by $\delta$ and $k$ columns indexed by $\alpha$ or $\gamma$, obtaining a new staircase tableau which has $j$ columns indexed by $\delta$ and $\ell$ columns indexed by $\alpha$ or $\gamma$.
+\begin{lemma} $D_{i,j,k,\ell}$ is the generating function for the weights of all possible new columns with an $\alpha$ or $\delta$ in the bottom box that we could add to the left of a staircase tableau with $i$ rows indexed by $\delta$ and $k$ rows indexed by $\alpha$ or $\gamma$, obtaining a new staircase tableau which has $j$ rows indexed by $\delta$ and $\ell$ rows indexed by $\alpha$ or $\gamma$.
 Similarly for $E_{i,j,k,\ell}$, where the new column has a $\beta$ or $\gamma$ in the bottom box. \end{lemma}